-In early January it became clear that there were disparities in vaccine uptake by race and ethnicity.
-For example, at the time, African-Americans represented 8% of those vaccinated, while representing 42% of the population of Philadelphia.
+In early January it became clear that there were disparities in vaccination rates by race and ethnicity.
+For example, at the time, Black people represented 8% of those vaccinated, while representing 42% of the population of Philadelphia.
 At that time, most persons vaccinated were health care workers.
-While some of this racial disparity may have reflected the racial distribution of health care workers, it was clear that vaccine uptake among minority health care workers was far lower than uptake among white health care workers.
-Later, analyses of the zip code of residence showed lower vaccine uptake in North Philadelphia, the Kensington area, and other areas where the populations are predominantly African-American or Latinx.
+While some of this racial disparity may have reflected the racial distribution of health care workers, it was clear that vaccination rates among minority health care workers were far lower than rates among white health care workers.
+Later, analyses of the zip code of residence showed lower vaccination rates in North Philadelphia, the Kensington area, and other areas where the populations are predominantly Black or Latinx.